Biometris/LMMsolver/README.md

 mixed model equations are sparse.
 An important feature of the package is smoothing with P-splines (Eilers and Marx 1996).
-The sparse mixed model P-splines formulation (Boer 2023) is used, which makes the computations fast. `LMMsolver` can also be used for Generalized Linear Mixed models, see for example Carollo et al. (2024).
+The sparse mixed model P-splines formulation (Boer 2023) is used, which makes the computations fast.
+The computational advantage of the sparse mixed model formulation is especially clear for two-dimensional smoothing (Boer 2023; Carollo et al. 2024).

 <!-- The aim of the `LMMsolver` package is to provide an efficient and flexible system to estimate variance components using restricted maximum likelihood or REML [@Patterson1971], for models where the mixed model equations are sparse [@boer2023].
 An example of an application is using splines to model spatial [@Rodriguez-Alvarez2018; @Boer2020] or temporal [@Bustos-Korts2019] trends.
 Another example is mixed model Quantitative Trait Locus (QTL) analysis for multiparental populations, allowing for heterogeneous residual variance and design matrices with Identity-By-Descent (IBD) probabilities [@Li2021]. -->